jfosea/generalized-linear-models/README.md

 # generalized-linear-models
 This is a repository to store my individual project from my Generalized Linear Models undergraduate class.
+Here you can find the following files:

+### 1.